gitcoinco/grants-stack-indexer-v2/packages/indexer-client/README.md

 # @grants-stack-indexer/indexer-client

-Is library for interacting with blockchain event indexing services.
+This is a library for interacting with blockchain event indexing services.

 ## Available Scripts